alphagov/govuk-rfcs/rfc-146-production-deploy-access.md

 The bottleneck of needing people with production access to merge and deploy code will be substantially widened, since it will be much easier to give people deploy access.

-Teams may be less willing to have new engineers doing 2ndline shifts, since the carrot of production access will be a bit less appetising if people can get deploy access without the shifts.
-We'll need to keep an eye on this, since our current position is that 2ndline shifts are independently valuable things for engineers to do.
-We may need to model this level of access in kubernetes / argo as well as Jenkins as replatforming progresses (unless things have changed further by that time).

 ## Appendices

 ### Access Levels